Need to know

 We introduced IGA stores in our second survey back in June.
 Then and in our latest survey, we've found IGA to be more expensive than other supermarkets.
 But we've also found that prices vary greatly between stores – mainly due to the variation in store sizes and the effect this has on ranges.

-In June, prices in the Northern Territory, where stores are smaller, were substantially higher: $105.18, compared to just $74.76 in Queensland, which had the cheapest of the IGA baskets in that survey.
+In June, prices in the Northern Territory, where stores are smaller, were substantially higher: $105.18 for the basket (with specials), compared to just $74.76 in Queensland, which had the cheapest of the IGA baskets in that survey.

-This time around we still noted differences between states, but those differences had become less pronounced, with the NT basket dropping from $105.18 to $91.26.
+In September we still found differences between states, but those differences had become less pronounced, with the NT basket dropping from $105.18 to $89.53.
+In our most recent December survey the price fell again to $87.59.

 Does where you live make a difference to grocery prices?